Population: 75,507,308 (2013 estimate)

-Conflict in the Democratic Republic of Congo (DRC)
+Conflict in the Democratic Republic of Congo

 The war within the DRC has been compared to the Second World War and the holocaust (Turner, 2007:2), mainly because of the large number of deaths due to the war.
 Its death toll from 1997 to 2001 has been estimated at 3,8 million (Turner, 2007:2), although various estimates between 900,000 and 5.4 million have been offered (Butty, 2010).
-The war has also been called “a war against women” (Braeckman, in Turner, 2007:3), due to the high number of female deaths and the atrocious treatment of women by all fighting groups.

 In 1996 armed forces invaded the DRC via the province of South Kivu.
 While the invasion ostentatiously started as a local attempt to oust Hutu militias who had fled their after the Rwandan genocide, the invading group soon declared themselves the Alliance of Democratic Forces for the Liberation of Congo (AFDL) and continued to infiltrate the DRC.
 The AFDL included four groups that opposed the current Mobutu regime and one of their leaders was Laurent Kabila.
 Rwanda, it has been said, used these local groups “to provide a (Congolese) face for what was in fact an invasion” (Turner, 2007:4-5).